AstaJoks/space-quiz/README.md

 - Fixed Bug

    - I was struggling to get the ten random questions from the data dictionary.
 Only one random question was showing.
-It took me awhile to figure it out that there was an indentation mistake which wasn't shown in pip8ci.
+It took me awhile to figure it out that there was an indentation mistake which wasn't shown in PIP8CI.

 - Known Bugs

-   - the emojis (smiley faces after correct/wrong answer in the quiz) don't always render properly for user on Mozilla Firefox .
+   - The emojis (smiley faces after correct/wrong answer in the quiz) don't always render properly for user on Mozilla Firefox .
 I did not manage to find a solution to fix this.

 [🔼 Back to top](#contents)